 What to Do After Visiting Sausalito

 If you took an early trip to Sausalito, you might still have some gas in the tank for more exploration!
-Here are some activities we’d suggest.
+Here are some activities we’d suggest around the San Francisco Bay.

 Continue to the Other Adventures in Marin County and Beyond